Hamiltime/CyberNotes/README.md

 Not Started = ^

 ##### BLUE TEAM TOOLS #####
--AutoRuns
+-AutoRuns - Analyse a Windows endpoint for malware or persistence
 -Basic Memory Forensics (Volatility)
--DeepBlueCLI
+-DeepBlueCLI - Automatically search Windows event logs for suspicious or malicious events
--Linux Basic Threat Hunting
+-Linux Basic Threat Hunting - Command line tips and what to look for
--MFT File and Prefetch Forensics
+-MFT File and Prefetch Forensics - Analyze recent file changes or deleted files
+-PowerDecode - Decode obfuscated powershell scripts
--REMnux EXE Analysis
+-REMnux EXE and File Analysis - Analyze any file (.exe, .doc, etc)
--Windows Basic Threat Hunting
+-Windows Basic Threat Hunting - Command line tips and what to look for

 ##### RED TEAM TOOLS #####
 #Initial Access, Recon and Exploitation#